 In addition to their right of appeal, unsuccessful applicants will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
 Waiting lists for admission will operate throughout the school year.
-The waiting list will be held open until [insert date being the last day of the summer term].
+The waiting list will be held open until the last day of the summer term.
+Inclusion in the school's waiting list does not mean that a place will eventually become available.